ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    Configuration
    ----------------
-   ..
-COMMENT:
    When (fcst start time): 2019-10-28 12Z
-      Config information
-      MACHINE:
-      PREDEF_GRID_NAME:
-      CCPP_PHYS_SUITE:
-      FCST_LEN_HRS:
-      EXTRN_MDL_NAME_ICS:
-      EXTRN EXTRN_MDL_NAME_LBCS:
-      FV3GFS_FILE_FMT_ICS/LBCS:
    WTIME_RUN_FCST="04:00:00"
-      EXTRN_MDL_FILES_ICS:
-      EXTRN_MDL_FILES_LBCS:

    Analysis
    -----------

-   ..
-COMMENT:
-      What to compare?
-      This is an existing UFS Case Study.
-Look at the synoptic dynamics, surface wind and temperatures, and moisture profiles.
+   Compare/Analyze: Synoptic dynamics, surface wind and temperatures, and moisture profiles.
-      Things still needed:
-      We will need a new subconus domain over the north east.
-We have nemsio IC data, which would work for the GFS_V16 physics suite.
+   Need: New subconus domain over the north east.
+   Data: We have nemsio IC data, which would work for the GFS_V16 physics suite.
 We also have access to the HRRR and RAP ICs through a provided script.

-..
-COMMENT: TICKET INFO (AUS-220)
-   Add forecast grading capability.
-SRW sample forecasts graded accorded to skill - come up with a framework so that people can try running the same forecast with their changes

-   Goal: users can download everything they need, they have exactly the configuration we use to generate the forecast, they have our forecasts, and some tools to judge the skill of the forecast.

-   Start with small, high resolution case (like Indianapolis) 200x200 so we can run tests cases.
-If it shows promise then we can run at 3km.
-   Jeff/Curtis/Jacob/Ligia can help determine good cases to run How long to run the forecast - 3-6 hours?
-   Identify and setup the input data needed to run those scenarios Data fetch from HPSS
-   Generate grids - can move the center lat/lon of the Indy grid - day or two x4 Boundary conditions - make sure model includes the grid Fix files
-   Dates boundary and initial conditions
-   Observations for those dates
-   Make the input data publicly available
-   Run each scenario and post the forecast results somewhere Determine how to determine skill - can we use the scorecards (usually done on ensemble forecasts)?
-POC - Jeff, Michelle Herald, Will Mayfield, Mike Kavulich
-   Implement & document skill determination Documentation